D067659/tpmc_documentation/technical_documentation/service_provider.md

    <tr>
       <td>category</td>
       <td>String</td>
       <td>Area this function fits into.
-Has only a "semantic" meaning and is used to structure the available functions by categories in the UI.</td>
+Has only a descriptive meaning and is used to structure the available functions by categories in the UI.</td>
    </tr>
    <tr>
       <td>function_name</td>